-Schools will expect students to consider their A level choices before they have sat their GCSEs.
-For a student, this can feel pressurised, but the school needs to have plenty of time to ensure they have the appropriate staff and timetabling in place to be able to support everyone.
-There is a broad range of subjects for students to choose their A level course from but not every school will offer all options.
+Students generally sit three or four A levels.
+There’s no shortage of A level subjects to pick from, but not every school will offer all options.
 Schools choose the A level subjects that they will teach and that they feel are most appropriate for their students based on historical data such as popularity in the past, student aptitude, timetabling and most importantly the availability of teaching staff.
 If a school does not offer certain subjects, it is always worth discussing your choice with them or looking at other institutions which may provide different courses and options.

 Most A levels are purely based on academic capabilities and examinations.
-There are exceptions such as Design & Technology, Music, and Art where you will be required to prove your practical skills alongside academic theory.
+There are exceptions such as design & technology, music and art where you will be required to prove your practical skills alongside academic theory.
 Languages, understandably, also need a high level of both oral and written aptitude in the chosen language.

 - AQA (Assesment and Qualifications Alliance)